fdb/slarg-website/researchers/saskia-van-der-gucht.md

   she is working on ecologies of extracted scarce materials such as sand.
   Through a combination of story-telling and references to jewellery and architecture, she translates these subjects into objects, small installations, writing, photography and drawings.
-She completed several research projects at Sint Lucas Antwerpen (KdG) and graduated from its Advanced Master of Research in Arts and Design program (2023-2024).
+Saskia completed several one-year research projects at Sint Lucas Antwerpen (KdG) and graduated from its Advanced Master of Research in Arts and Design program (2023-2024).
 image_researcher:
   - https://ucarecdn.com/504aa931-e873-4c87-9ecc-43554b7f0c6c/
 email: saskia.vandergucht@kdg.be